Asduveneck/algorithm_prep/AppAcademy_projects/README.md

-Both of these projects came from App Academy online.
+All of hese projects came from App Academy online.
 More specifically, they came from career quest.

 I'm writing the code myself and will go through the solutions if I am stuck.